Qualifying For Conventional Loan After Foreclosure

 Qualifying For Conventional Loan After Foreclosure Versus Deed-In-Lieu Of Foreclosure

-FHA treats foreclosures and deeds-in-lieu of foreclosures the same way.
-There is a three-year waiting period to qualify for an FHA loan after foreclosure and deed-in-lieu of Foreclosure from the recorded date or the date of the sheriff’s sale.
-However, conventional loans have a four-year waiting period qualifying for a conventional loan after a deed-in-lieu of foreclosure from the recorded date of the deed-in-lieu of foreclosure.
+It’s important to note that for an FHA loan, a waiting period of three years is required from the recorded date or the date of the sheriff’s sale.
+On the other hand, a waiting period of four years is required for a conventional loan after a deed-in-lieu of foreclosure, starting from the recorded date of the deed-in-lieu of foreclosure.
+Seeking advice tailored to your situation will help you navigate the process effectively.

 Waiting Period Qualifying For Conventional Loan After Short Sale